 • Body will tell you your limitations.
 It’s humbling, but listening to it is a practice of self-love.
 It’s okay if you’re in pain, do what you can.
 It’s enough.

 • Some exercises are better for certain bodies, find a workout that suits your body type and “chi” and don’t judge yourself.

 • The people in my life notice my energy has shifted to a brighter positive loving one.
 (I was all those before, but I’ve improved and it’s noticeable!)

 I had the pleasure and blessing of taking a free 70 minute yoga class this morning.
 I started my day with positive intentions and a positive mind frame.
 Exercising can be difficult, especially if you’re just starting out.
 Rewind back to 2014, I was in the worst shape of my life!
 I was skinny, because being on the thin side runs in my family, but my cardiovascular health was not so thin.

 My husband would take me up to these stairs nearby where we live and I could barely get through them without losing my breath.
 I would get hard on myself and complain and say I couldn’t do it.
 I was also in a career that I was very unhappy with.
 It weighed me down… literally.
-I remember I walked with a slouch.
+I even walked with a slouch.
 My shoulders were hunched over and I had tight muscles everywhere throughout my body, because I carried a lot of tension.
-And doing something day in and day out that goes against your makeup can do some things to your confidence.
+Doing something day in and day out that goes against your genetic makeup, can do some things to your confidence too.

 • Kickboxing 1-2 x a week